nekohamja/nekohamja/README.md

 ### 👋 Hi there!
 <div align="left">
-    I'm Nicco, a Graphic Designer with a background in Computer Science.
+    I'm Nicco, a Graphic Designer & Illustrator with a background in Computer Science.
 Although I do design most of the time, I love tinkering with Web development technologies such as Javascript.
     I'm always passionate about exploring new technologies to create amazing visuals on sites while making user experience functional and convenient.<br><br>
 </div>